vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 Observe that:
 - If `n` is not a prime number, I can always find a pair of integers `p` and `q` such that both `p` and `q` are less than `n`, and `p` is a prime number.
-- If `n` is a prime number, the algorithm ensures that all non-prime numbers smaller that `n` are marked.
+- If `n` is a prime number, the algorithm ensures that all nonsize_t-prime numbers smaller that `n` are marked.
 Thus, instead of checking all the way up to `n`, I need to check only up to the square root of `n`.

 ```C++